ibi/wf-extension-tutorial/README.md

         }],
         getBucket: function(bucketID)
         {
-            //only available in WebFOCUS®
+            //only available in WebFOCUS(R)
         }
     }

 The dataBuckets object has an object array called "buckets"; this contains all the metadata of the data structure.
 Some points of interest:

 * the buckets[0].id property is the id defined in properties.json
-* buckets[0].fields[0].title is the title defined in the metadata of a WebFOCUS® synonym.
+* buckets[0].fields[0].title is the title defined in the metadata of a WebFOCUS<sup>®</sup> synonym.
 This could be handy to help with labelling such as your Axes vs. hard coding them.
-* buckets[0].fields[0].fieldName is the fully qualified field name in the metadata of a WebFOCUS® synonym.
+* buckets[0].fields[0].fieldName is the fully qualified field name in the metadata of a WebFOCUS<sup>®</sup> synonym.
 This comes in handy when you need a unique ID for the field and you need to do some data transformations with the dataset.

-**NOTE: it would be worthwhile to get familiar with WebFOCUS® synonym and metadata; this will help you understand the dataBuckets better.
-You can find information on WebFOCUS® metadata here: https://webfocusinfocenter.informationbuilders.com/wfappent/TL2s/TL_apps/source/metadata24.htm**
+**NOTE: it would be worthwhile to get familiar with WebFOCUS<sup>®</sup> synonym and metadata; this will help you understand the dataBuckets better.
+You can find information on WebFOCUS<sup>®</sup> metadata here: https://webfocusinfocenter.informationbuilders.com/wfappent/TL2s/TL_apps/source/metadata24.htm**

-Here's the dataBuckets object (if using WebFOCUS® 8204+) when I add the fields COUNTRY and SEATS from the CAR synonym in WebFOCUS® using InfoAssist.
+Here's the dataBuckets object (if using WebFOCUS<sup>®</sup> 8204+) when I add the fields COUNTRY and SEATS from the CAR synonym in WebFOCUS<sup>®</sup> using InfoAssist.
 This is what the template project uses in wf_api.js

     renderConfig.dataBuckets = {
         buckets: [{